NAC Stadion: Het Avondje NAC

 In 1975 NAC Breda purchased a light system, which would enable NAC to play their matches in the evening.
 The system was introduced on 27 December 1975, when NAC played a friendly against Fortuna Düsseldorf.
 After that match, the NAC board decided to play the home matches on a Saturday evening.
 This led to the introduction of the term ‘Een Avondje NAC’ (English; An Evening NAC).
 In this period a group of fanatic NAC fans merged and located themselves on a stand.
 Their fierce support lead to an attraction of youngsters, who also fanatically supported NAC.
 This fierce support lasts till now and is known in The Netherlands as an Avondje NAC.
 An Avondje NAC is a flamboyant mix of Burgundian fun, beer, fanaticism and love for the club and ensures that during home matches the atmosphere in the stadium is intimidating.
-Especially in the seventies and the nineties of the last century the Avondje NAC reached national and international publicity.
+Especially in the 1970s and 1990s the Avondje NAC reached national and international publicity.
 Former FC Barcelona coach Johan Cruijff once compared the atmosphere during the match between FC Barcelona and Real Madrid with the Avondje NAC.